-My Father’s World curriculum is a popular choice among Christian homeschooling families today.
-The program, which is based on several homeschooling methodologies, garners followers from those who love Classical, Charlotte Mason, and relaxed homeschooling styles.
-It also attracts many Christian families who want to give their children a rigorous, yet fun, education at home.
+The My Father’s World curriculum is popular among Christian homeschooling families.
+Based on several homeschooling methodologies, the program gathers followers from those who love the Classical, Charlotte Mason, and relaxed homeschooling styles.
+It also attracts many Christian families who want to give their children a rigorous yet fun education at home.

 Join me as I do a preliminary investigation of this program using My Father’s World curriculum reviews from around the internet.
 I’ll also be trawling through other sources to answer all my FAQs about this program which has caught my attention as it tries to use CM and classical education techniques in its curriculum (something this blog is particularly interested in).

 About My Father’s World Homeschooling Curriculum

 My Father’s World is a Christian curriculum created for and used in homeschools and Christian schools.
 It is distinct as it uses Classical, Charlotte Mason, and unit studies to develop its unique educational flavor.

 Unlike many other homeschooling curricula I’ve reviewed, I had never heard any negative comments about MFW (before formally reviewing it), making it particularly interesting to me.